 Institute of Microbiology of the CAS

-He completed his studies at the Faculty of Science of the Charles University in Prague in 1980–1985.
-He elaborated his thesis already at the Institute of Microbiology (formerly the Czechoslovak Academy of Sciences, now the Czech Academy of Sciences), where he also defended his dissertation in 1991.
-He acquired the scientific degree DrSc. in 2001.
-In 2003–2007, he was active as the head of the Department of Immunology and Gnotobiology of the Institute of Microbiology and in 2007–2017 held the position of director of this institute and chairman of the council.
-In February 2016, he was appointed vice-chairman of the Economic Council of the CAS.
-Since 2017, he has been a member of the executive board of the Academy Council of the CAS and is entrusted with the resolution of the conceptual economic and financial affairs and their implementation.
+Martin Bilej completed his studies at the Faculty of Science of the Charles University in Prague in 1985.
+He wrote his thesis already at the Institute of Microbiology of the former Czechoslovak Academy of Sciences (now the Czech Academy of Sciences - CAS), where he also defended his dissertation in 1991.
+In 2001, he obtained the scientific degree DrSc.
+From 2003–2007, he served as the head of the Department of Immunology and Gnotobiology of the Institute of Microbiology and from 2007–2017 he held the position of Director and Chairman of the Board of the Institute.
+In February 2016, he was appointed Vice-Chairman of the Economic Council of the Czech Academy of Sciences.
+Since 2017, he has been a member of the Academy Council Presidium entrusted with the management of economic and financial affairs.

-In research, he deals with a comparative immunology, particularly the immunology of invertebrates.
-In 1993–1995, he focused on the study of the cytolytic activity of coelomic fluid of annelids during his postdoctoral stay at the Institute of Molecular Biology of the Vrije Universiteit Brussel (VUB) in Belgium.
+During his scientific career, Martin Bilej has focused on comparative immunology, particularly the immunology of invertebrates.
+From 1993–1995, he studied the cytolytic activity of coelomic fluid of annelids during his postdoctoral stay at the Institute of Molecular Biology of the Vrije Universiteit Brussel (VUB) in Belgium.
 In the following years, he often visited the Laboratory of Cellular Immunology of VUB within joint projects supported by the FWO, BWS, and NATO.
-His research group has succeeded to identify and characterise on the molecular and functional levels several proteins important for the innate immunity of annelids.
-He is a member of the Czech Immunological Society (Council member and until 2018 Scientific Secretary) and the International Society of Developmental and Comparative Immunology (secretary treasurer in 2009–2012).
-He serves as a member of the Expert Advisory Body of the MEYS programmes Eureka and Eurostars.
+His research group succeeded to identify and characterize - on the molecular and functional level - several proteins important for the innate immunity of annelids.
+He is a member of the Czech Immunological Society (Council member and until 2018 Scientific Secretary) and the International Society of Developmental and Comparative Immunology (Secretary Treasurer from 2009–2012).
+He also serves as a member of the Expert Advisory Body of the MEYS programmes Eureka and Eurostars.